-6 Due to Outbreak of COVID-19 pandemic and consequent national lockdown, the operations of the Group during FY 2020-21 were considerably affected due to demand reduction.
-The demand for the petroleum products resumed to near normal levels

-7 Purchase of crude oil from Panna Mukta and some other small oilfields has been accounted for provisionally pending finalisation of agreements with respective parties.
-The management estimates that no significant adjustments will arise upon
+- 6 Due to Outbreak of COVID-19 pandemic and consequent national lockdown, the operations of the Group during FY 2020-21 were considerably affected due to demand reduction.
+The demand for the petroleum products resumed to near normal levels from second half of that year and impact of the pandemic in current financial year isminimal. - 7 Purchase of crude oil from Panna Mukta and some other small oilfields has been accounted for provisionally pending finalisation of agreements with respective parties.
+The management estimates that no significant adjustments will arise upon finalisation of these agreements. - 8 Transactions with other Oil Marketing Companies are jointly reconciled on an ongoing basis.

-9 There are no other significant subsequent events that would require adjustments or disclosures in the Financial Statements

-10 Previous year's comparative figures have been regrouped wherever necessary.
+- 9 There are no other significant subsequent events that would require adjustments or disclosures in the Financial Statements as at Balance Sheet date, other than those disclosed above. - 10 Previous year's comparative figures have been regrouped wherever necessary.
 Figures in brackets indicate deductions/losses.